-- Have a minimum of five Pension Credits with the Fund and are currently employed in the heavy construction industry; - or - Are retired with current benefits in an Early Retirement, Service, Regular, Disability or Vested Pension; and - ♦ Apply to the Pension Fund's mortgage service provider and are approved according to the credit requirements they normally specify for a mortgage; and - ♦ Made a minimum cash down payment on the house of 20% of the purchase price; and - \diamond Do not borrow more than the maximum of \$350,000; and - Live in the house as your primary residence.
+- Are retired with current benefits in an Early Retirement, Service, Regular, Disability or Vested Pension; and - ♦ Apply to the Pension Fund's mortgage service provider and are approved according to the credit requirements they normally specify for a mortgage; and - ♦ Made a minimum cash down payment on the house of 20% of the purchase price; and - ♦ Do not borrow more than the maximum of \$350,000; and - ♦ Live in the house as your primary residence.
 (If the house is two-family, you must live in one of the two units.
 Housing for more than two families is not eligible.)